-Budgeted cost: £ 60,000
+Budgeted cost: £ 72,000

 Activity Evidence that supports this approach Challenge number(s) addressed Fund a Maths HLTA We will fund a HLTA in Maths to work with small groups of students with a focus on disadvantaged students.
 Due to the impacts of COVID-19 we have more students requiring additional support.
 The existing Maths HLTA funded by Pupil Premium will provide support for disadvantaged students.
-2 Fund an English HLTA We will fund a HLTA in English to work with small groups of students with a focus on disadvantaged students.
+2 Fund an English specialist literacy coordinator.
+We will fund an additional specialist literacy teacher in English to work with small groups of students with a focus on disadvantaged students.
 Due to the impacts of COVID-19 we have more students requiring additional support.
-An English HLTA funded by Pupil Premium will be recruited for a year.
+An English specialist literacy coordinator funded by Pupil Premium will be recruited for a year.
 This individual will provide support for disadvantaged students.
-3 Engaging with the National Tutoring Programme to provide a blend of tuition and school-led tutoring for pupils whose education has been most impacted by the pandemic.
-A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-Tuition targeted at specific needs and knowledge gaps can be an ef- fective method to support low attain- ing pupils or those falling behind in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 2, 3, 5
+3 Provide a blend of after school interventions and in school, small group tuition for pupils whose education has been most impacted by the pandemic.
+A significant proportion of the pupils who receive support will be disadvantaged, including those who are high attainers.
+Intervention and support targeted at specific needs and knowledge gaps can be an effective method to sup- port low attaining pupils or those fall- ing behind in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 2, 3, 5